 In other words, it was none of my concern.
-Keith’s journey was his own and only God could lead him in a different path.
-Plus, if I invested all of my time trying to make the river run a different direction then I would never have the energy or focus to work on my own journey.
+Keith’s journey was his own and only God could lead him on a different path.
+Plus, if I invested all of my time trying to make the river run in a different direction then I would never have the energy or focus to work on my own journey.

-Judgement also works the opposite direction.
+Judgment also works in the opposite direction.

 I’m not where he is so I might as well give up or give in.”

 My husband started a new job a few months back.
 He walked in yesterday, prancing around in pants that were now loose, and grinned.
 “Size 30.”
 He proclaimed.

 “Good for you.”
 That was my annoyed response.
 He knows that I have struggled with my weight.
 Why should I even bother with my attempts to correct my direction if all he has to do is take on a different job?

 But his journey and my journey are not the same.
 Food and weight have never been an issue for him.
 His struggles are in areas where I have no concern.
 The truth is that if I want to get to where he is then I have to make better choices specific to my unique journey.

 It is no more complicated than that, but it is the reason that I am not able to compare my journey to any other journey along the way.